 Choosing a spot to hang your new portrait can be exciting.
 And the location depends at least in part, on your living situation.
 In this case it's actually better to have a small home, that way you will have less options to choose from!
 Often couples will hang them in their bedrooms so that every morning they wake up, they see their lovely pet!
 But if you have children, they will want to see it too, so you may need to hand it in a communal area.
 Living rooms work great, but may distract you from the television when you can't resist staring at your portrait.
 A portrait greeting you next to your door, so as you come home from work or a long run, you are greeted by a portrait of your pet can be a great decision and one that works for everybody.

 Creating a custom pet portrait for your furry ones is a fun experience and making sure you get it right will ensure you are thrilled with the end result.
+We have awarded Impersonate Me our design award for the best pet portraits.

 Project Hatch Newsletter